 1) When you buy firewood at a gas station, supermarket, hardware store or big box store, you have no idea how long it’s been aged, if at all.
 These convenient bundles may be fine for a campfire or beach bonfire but not for your fireplace or stove.
 Plan ahead.

 2) Buying firewood by the bundle is the most expensive way to purchase fuel for your fireplace.

 3) The price for firewood varies dramatically from wood supplier to wood supplier and from region to region so shop around.

 4) Common woods vary from region to region.
 As an example, here in Southern California, the most common woods are avocado, eucalyptus, pine and oak.
 Eucalyptus and avocado have a lot of oil in the wood so they create more creosote buildup in your fireplace or stove flue pipe.
 Pine, because it’s a soft wood, is great to start a fire.
-Once a fire is established, throw on the oak, a hard, dense wood that will give you a long-lasting, hot, clean fire.
+Once a fire is established, throw on the oak, a hard, dense wood that will give you a long-lasting, hot, clean-burning fire.
 Avocado, eucalyptus and pine will be less costly than oak but oak will give you a longer lasting, cleaner fire.